 That’s where our vacation rental income calculator comes in.
 Simply plug in your monthly revenue and expenses below, then sit back as our tool automatically churns out an annual income estimate — all factors considered.

-The first step in accurately predicting income?
+The first step toward accurately estimating rental income?
 Defining each term properly.
-Here’s a quick-reference glossary of what each variable used in our vacation rental income calculator means.
+Here’s a quick-reference glossary of what each variable used in our calculator means.

 Avg rate you expect to charge/night

 Avg # of nights you expect to book/month

 Monthly costs for heat/hot water, electricity/AC, WiFi & cable

 Insurance & Property Taxes

 Monthly costs for homeowners insurance, liability insurance, property protection plan + your state’s property tax rate

 Monthly sum of HOA & maintenance costs + avg stocking/upgrading costs